jarrettmeyer/jarrettmeyer.github.io/_posts/2018-05-31-creating-a-d3-sankey-graph.md

 let graph = sankey(data);
 ```

 Next, we can draw the nodes and the links.
-Links are paths, and nodes are rectangles.
+Links are SVG paths, and nodes are SVG rectangles.

 ```js
 let links = svg.append("g")